lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

 title: 'External GeoJSON and Leaflet: The Other Way(s)'
 ---

+**_Editor's Note:_** _This post was updated in November 2014 to fix errors and reflect the most recent versions of Leaflet and jQuery._

 I will always be a student.
 In the wide world of geospatial technology, we are all going to be students forever.
 So when someone from Twitter tells me a better way to do something that seems intuitive and worthwhile, I have no problem sharing it with the world, even when it contradicts something I said before.

 I'm specifically talking about my last technical post, ["Adding GeoJSON to Leaflet with Link Relations"](http://lyzidiamond.com/posts/osgeo-august-meeting/).
 The technique I outlined totally worked, and people seem to be enjoying using it, but as is usual for these sorts of things, someone from Twitter offered another suggestion: